RTI International

-Research Triangle Institute, operating as RTI International, is a nonprofit organization headquartered in the Research Triangle Park in North Carolina, USA.
+Research Triangle Institute, operating as RTI International, is a nonprofit organization headquartered in Research Triangle Park in North Carolina, United States.
 RTI provides research and technical services.
 It was founded in 1958 with $500,000 in funding from local businesses and the three North Carolina universities that form the Research Triangle.
 RTI research has covered topics like HIV/AIDS, healthcare, education curriculum and the environment.